vercel/next.js/examples/with-docker-static-ngnix/README.md

-# With Docker
+# With Docker, static build nextjs project, serve with nginx

-This examples shows how to use Docker with Next.js based on the [deployment documentation](https://nextjs.org/docs/deployment#docker-image).
+This examples shows how to use Docker with Next.js projects [`built statically`](https://nextjs.org/docs/advanced-features/static-html-export).
 Additionally, it contains instructions for deploying to Google Cloud Run.
 However, you can use any container-based deployment host.

 ## How to use